Dr Shasha Zhao

 Area 5: Broad area concerning multinationals originated from advanced and emerging economies

 Dr Zhao's teaching focus is in the areas of international business, multinationals' innovation strategy and sustainability implications of multinationals' operations in host economies.
 She has extensive teaching experience (over 10 years) at both undergraduate and postgraduate levels.
-Additionally, she acts as an external examiner to Greenwich University, UK.

 Dr Zhao's pedagogical ethos is underpinned by the idea of empowering individual students to develop into independent learners who possess critical business and management thinking and analytical skills.
 In 2014, she was nominated by students for the 'The Most Empowering Teacher Award'.